strmlineapp-ux/agileflow/docs/backup-and-restore.md

 # Create the first "commit" - a snapshot of your project's current state
 git commit -m "Initial project commit"

+# Set the default branch name to 'main' (modern standard)
+git branch -M main

 # Link your local project to the remote repository you created on GitHub
 # Replace the URL with the one from your GitHub repository page
 git remote add origin https://github.com/your-username/your-repository-name.git

 # Push (upload) your committed code to GitHub
-git push -u origin master
+git push -u origin main
 ```

-Your entire project is now safely backed up on GitHub.
+**When prompted for a password, paste your Personal Access Token (PAT).** Your operating system's Git credential manager should securely store it for future use.

 ## Ongoing Backups: Saving Your Changes